buggyj/savetiddlers/README.md

 ## Getting started (firefox from v57)
 1. Click this link to start installing. https://github.com/buggyj/savetiddlers/releases/download/0.6/save_tiddlers-0.6-an.fx.xpi
-2. **Create a subdir called tiddlywikilocations** in the folder used for downloads (you can see and change this location in firefoxes prefrences).
+2. **Create a subdir called tiddlywikilocations** in the folder firefox uses for downloads (you can see and change this location in firefoxes prefrences).
 3. Download a tiddlywiki from http://tiddlywiki.com/, and **place in that subdir**, or copy your tiddlywikis there.

 ## Options